How do you save endangered gorillas? With lots of human help

 The money from tourism helps, but the region is still poor.

 Jean Claude Masengesho lives with his parents and helps them farm potatoes.
 About once a week, the 21-year-old earns a little extra money helping tourists carry their bags up the mountain, totaling about $45 a month.
-He would like to someday become a tour guide, which would earn him about $320 monthly.
+He would someday like to become a tour guide, which could earn him about $320 monthly.

 The obstacle is that most tour guides have attended college, and Masengesho isn't sure how his family can afford tuition.